OpenTOSCA/ToPS/README.md

 ## Project Structure

+- All pattern markdown files are stored in [pattern-prologfiles](https://github.com/saatkamp/topology-prodec/tree/master/pattern_prologfiles).
 An example is the [Secure Channel](https://github.com/saatkamp/topology-prodec/blob/master/pattern_prologfiles/SecureChannel.md).
+This structure must also be adhered to for all other patterns.

 ## Setup